Protocols for healing radiation-damaged single-photon detectors suitable for space environment: Results

-Before annealing, SPAD 1 count rates while exposed to the signal laser (signal count rate, or SCR) are similar to DCR; after annealing with 1~W, however, we find that the SCR begins to diverge from the DCR (\Cref{fig:variable-power-DCR-signal-NCR}).
-As the annealing power increases, the signal counts become more distinguishable from noise.
-Above 1.8~W of annealing power, the net count rate (difference between SCR and DCR; NCR) begins to drop, as DCR increases again.
+Before annealing, SPAD~1 count rates while exposed to the signal laser (signal count rate, or SCR) lead to detector saturation, that is, the observed count rate drops below the DCR; after annealing with $1$~W, however, we find that the SPAD no longer saturates when illuminated with the signal laser.
+As the annealing power increases, the signal counts become more distinguishable from noise and the net count rate (difference between SCR and DCR; NCR) increases (\cref{fig:variable-power-DCR-signal-NCR}).
+Above $1.8$~W of annealing power, the NCR begins to drop, as DCR increases again.

-There are no noticeable improvements to the DCR for exposures of less than 1~W in accordance with the results of Lim et al. \cite{lim2017}, despite the use of fibre-coupling, which concentrates the beam on the active area.
-This result suggests that there is a threshold beam energy (combination of laser power and exposure duration) required to begin the annealing process.
-It appears 1~W beam power does not show significant annealing effects, regardless of the exposure duration.
+There are no noticeable improvements to the DCR for exposures of less than $1$~W in accordance with the results of Lim et al.\ \cite{lim2017}, despite the use of fiber-coupling, which concentrates the beam on the active area.
+This result could suggest that there is a threshold beam energy (combination of laser power and exposure duration) required to begin the annealing process.
+That said, it is possible that there is indeed some annealing occurring, but saturation effects prevent an accurate measurement of count rates with the signal laser.
+This would imply that the reduction in true DCR is even greater from the observed DCR, and our results thus provide an lower bound to the achievable improvement.

-\subsection{SPADs 2, 3, 4: Fixed power, variable annealing duration}
+\subsection{SPADs~2, 3, 4: Fixed power, variable annealing duration}